lino-framework/book/docs/specs/ledger.rst

     A one-click action to quickly toggle between the two the most-used states of a voucher.

+    >>> finan.BankStatement.toggle_state.help_text
+    'Toggle between "registered" and "draft" state.'

   .. attribute:: hide_editable_number

     We usually don't want to see the number of a voucher in an editable state because that number may change.
 We prefer to see the primary key prefixed with a hash to indicate that the voucher is not registered.
-But sometimes (e.g. in :mod:`lino_xl.lib.orders`) we want to disable this feature.
+But e.g. in :mod:`lino_xl.lib.orders` we want to disable this feature.

     NB we might simply override :meth:`__str__`, but maybe this feature will be used in other contexts as well.

-A :term:`voucher` is always in one of the three states "Draft", "Registered" or "Cancelled".
-"Registering a voucher" means to change it status from "Draft" to "Registered".

 The state of a voucher is stored in a field :attr:`voucher_state
 <lino_xl.lib.ledger.Voucher.voucher_state>`.
 The available states and the rules
 for changing the state are called the workflow.

-When a voucher is registered, it receives a sequence number in its :term:`journal` and Lino generates the :term:`movements <ledger movement>` according to the data in the voucher.

-A registered voucher cannot be edited or deleted.

-You can **deregister** a voucher at any moment (unless its :term:`fiscal year` is archived).

-When you deregister a voucher, all :term:`movements <ledger movement>` are deleted.
+.. class:: ToggleState

+    The action behind :attr:`RegistrableVoucher.toggle_state`.

 Journals